 It's important to know that R-values aren't constant across many surfaces.
 In typical framed walls, the vertical studs of the wall have no insulation and can transfer heat easily in a process called "bridging."
 For that reason, many critics charge that R-value isn't a good way to measure the insulation value of an entire wall assembly.

 Structural insulated panels, or SIPs, are solid panels of OSB (oriented strand board) sheathing and a solid foam core.
 A typical wall made of SIP construction can have an R-value between 15 and 20, according to most sources.

 ICF construction uses insulting concrete forms made from lightweight polystyrene foam.
 These hollow blocks are stacked to form exterior walls.
 When complete, the interior of the wall is filled with steel-reinforced concrete to create a strong, energy-efficient building.
 ICF walls typically have R-values around 20.

 Payback Period for Added Insulation

 Anyone considering new construction would do well to investigate the costs, benefits and payback periods of these and other new construction materials for improved energy efficiency.
 To improve the R-value in your existing home's walls, floors, and ceilings, the Department of Energy recommends that you check the attic, walls, and floors adjacent to any unheated space, like a garage or basement.
 You can then see what type of insulation you have and measure its depth or thickness.

 Fortunately, adding insulation is a relatively inexpensive way to save energy and money.
 Depending on where you live and how much insulation you need, the payback period for adding insulation can be as short as just a few years.
-For example, increasing the R-value of your attic insulation from 19 to 30 by adding batt insulation with an R-value of 11 can save so much money in reduced heating bills that its payback period is just over 5 years.
+For example, increasing the R-value of your attic insulation from 19 to 30 by adding batt insulation with an R-value of 11 can save so much money in reduced heating bills that its payback period is just over five years.